Mathematics at the university of Göttingen

 Statistics on Non-Euclidean Spaces Stephan Huckemann

-Mathematical statistics Axel Munk
+Applied and Mathematical Statistics Axel Munk

 Applied Stochastics Anja Sturm